Honoré Desmond Sharrer: Life and education

 Honoré Desmond Sharrer was born at West Point, N.Y.
 Her father, Robert Allen Sharrer, was an Army officer attached to the United States Military Academy there.
 Her mother, the former Madeleine Sachs, was also a painter.
-Sharrer was reared in the Philippines, Paris and in several American cities before graduating from The Bishop’s School (La Jolla) in La Jolla, California.
+Sharrer was reared in the Philippines, Paris and in several American cities before graduating from The Bishop's School in La Jolla, California.

 At 18, she was chosen out 230,000 applicants to win a national graphic arts Youth Forum prize sponsored by The American Magazine.
 Subsequently, she attended Yale University School of Art and the California School of Fine Arts, now the San Francisco Art Institute.
 During World War II, she worked as a welder in shipyards in California and New Jersey.

 After an earlier marriage that ended in divorce, in 1947 Sharrer married Perez Zagorin, a prominent historian of Europe.
 They lived and worked in New York, Amherst, Montreal, London, Rochester, NY and Charlottesville, VA.
 They had one son, Adam Zagorin, born 1953.